Rodrigo1771/test/README.md

 ## Project Structure

-The project follows the following structure:
+The project follows the following structure (without the aforementioned `datasets` folder that was already explained):

 ```
 ─ multilingual-bio-ner-and-el-msc-diss